How To Wash Your Cloth Face Mask

 How often do you need to wash a cloth face mask?

-If you have chosen to wear a cloth face mask rather than a fiber one, according to the CDC, you need to wash it after every single use.
+If you have chosen to wear a cloth face mask rather than a fibre one, according to the Public Health Agency Of Canada, you need to wash it after every single use.
 Upon safely returning home, remove your mask — without touching the front of the mask, and instead, untying or unlooping it first and folding the two corners together without bringing it in contact with your nose, mouth, or eyes — and throw it into the washing machine or sink.

 Given that washing your mask after every use is recommended, and drying it completely before use is crucial to its effectiveness, you’ll likely need to buy or make more than one.